 How Many Inspirations Can You Have?

-Just the one, you’re either inspired or you’re not, so whilst there’s no expiry time on an inspiration, you’re encouraged to spend it so you’re able to receive another in the future.
+Just the one, you’re either inspired, or you’re not, so while there’s no expiry time on an inspiration, you’re encouraged to spend it, so you’re able to receive another in the future.

 My Group Keeps Forgetting Inspiration, Help!

-The best solution for this is tokens in physical games, these can be poker chips, faux gold pieces, or even a piece of candy.
+The best solution for this is tokens in physical games.
+These can be poker chips, faux gold pieces, or even a piece of candy.
 The DM has this physical thing in front of them, which helps them remember to reward it to begin with.
 They then physically hand the awarded token, which helps the player remember they have inspiration to spend.
-When the inspiration gets used, the token is returned to the DM, or even eaten if you’re using candy!
+When the inspiration gets used, the token is returned to the DM or eaten if you’re using candy!

-Character sheets also often have a space for you to mark if you currently have inspiration as a player, so it’s important to look at your sheet often.
+Character sheets also often have a space for you to mark if you currently have inspiration as a player, so it’s essential to look at your sheet often.

 We hope you’ve found this article inspirational and it helps you and your fellow players.
 If you’ve enjoyed this article, you can check out how concentration works as well.
 Until next time, good luck, and remember inspiration is all around you, but it doesn’t stack.